-The first sanctification is in conjunction with our justification with Jesus Christ.
-The blood of Jesus Christ washed away our sins and are forgiven.
+The first sanctification is in conjunction with our justification for Jesus Christ.
+The blood of Jesus Christ washed away our sins and is forgiven.
 “For by grace you have been saved through faith, and that not of yourselves.
-It is the gift of God not of works, lest anyone should boast.”
+It is the gift of God, not of works, lest anyone should boast.”
 Ephesians 2:8-9.
-The second part of sanctification is how we witness our walk with God through our life long journey.
-It is impossible for us to please God without faith but we cannot also just sit back and relax and claim we have faith.
-We have a popular phrase in an earlier times that “money doesn’t grow on trees.”
+The second part of sanctification is how we witness our walk with God through our long journey.
+We can’t please God without faith, but we cannot just sit back and relax and claim we have faith.
+We have a famous phrase from an earlier time “money doesn’t grow on trees.”
 This means that we have to earn it.
 Pleasing God with faith comes with our actions.
 We have to apply what God revealed to us.
-Even Jesus told his disciples “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+Even Jesus told his disciples, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

-The third and last part of sanctification that makes the soul holy is therefore called sanctifying grace and only God knows at this time.
+The third and last part of sanctification that makes the soul holy is sanctifying grace, and only God knows at this time.
 We will know it when we meet Him face to face.
-Now that we are a partaker of the Divine Nature of God, His Spirit is living in us, upon us and within us and there is no other way that the enemy can distract and destroy our thoughts.
+Now that we are a partaker of the Divine Nature of God, His Spirit is living in us, upon us, and within us, and there is no other way that the enemy can distract and destroy our thoughts.
 Our thoughts will have no space to interfere with our relationship with God.
-We are promised that no principalities in these heavenly realms can snatch us and break up our relationship with God.
+We are promised that no principalities in these heavenly realms can snatch us and break our relationship with God.

-Through constant contact with His written word, we would be able to hear Him speaking to us gently with thoughts that flow smoothly in our brain, full of knowledge and understanding of His message.
-His message may seem unclear to many but not to the chosen or elected by God.
+Through constant contact with His written word, we would hear Him gently speaking to us with thoughts flowing smoothly in our brains, full of knowledge and understanding of His message.
+His message may seem unclear to many, but not to the chosen or elected by God.
 The thoughts are not of our own but His thought transmitted to our thoughts deeper than no one can intercept or misinterpret.
-We will hear His voice saying, “This is the way, walk in it” (Isaiah.30:21).
+We will hear His voice saying, “This is the way; walk in it” (Isaiah.30:21).

-When you follow His instructions, He will begin to guide our steps into a life that fills us with the fruit of His Spirit which is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (temperance) against such there is no law.
-We will surpass all understanding and knowledge and then come wisdom.
-His great love for us which was revealed through His word may give us more enlightenment of His desire to spend time together.
+When you follow His instructions, He will begin to guide your steps into a life that fills us with the fruit of His Spirit, which is Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (temperance) against such there is no law.
+First, we will surpass all understanding and knowledge, and then comes wisdom.
+His great Love for us revealed through His word may give us more enlightenment of His desire to spend time together.

-You have already heard His voice but you may not be aware of it.
-He is the One who has given us the gift of salvation and put us in position ahead of those who accepted the Savior but have not fully understood that salvation has a process and still in doubt because of lack of knowledge.
+You have already heard His voice but may not be aware of it.
+He is the One who has given us the gift of Salvation and put us ahead of those who accepted the Savior but have not fully understood that Salvation has a process and are still in doubt because of lack of knowledge.
 He will speak to us continuously until we get the message.
 Patience is a virtue.
-We have to take time to listen to His voice and in a place free from distractions of any kind.
+We have to listen to His voice in a place free from distractions.
 That is why we are instructed to go to a private place, our favorite place where we can listen and communicate with Him (Acts 2:25; Ps.
 16:8).
 To know God is to know ourselves first.

-Are we ready to meet God, speak with God in this world?
+Are we ready to meet God and speak with God in this world?
 Did we repent and ask for forgiveness for our sins in the name of Jesus?
 Have you received the gift of the Holy Spirit?
-Knowing God – is to know His will and purpose that’s what we were created for, to acknowledge Him.
+Knowing God – is to know His will and purpose.
+That’s what we were created for, to acknowledge Him.
 Without acknowledgment, there is no reward.
-Hebrew 11:6 stated that “without faith, it is impossible to please God because anyone who comes to him must believe that he exists and that He rewards those who earnestly.”
+Hebrew 11:6 states, “without faith, it is impossible to please God because anyone who comes to him must believe that he exists and that He rewards those who earnestly.”

 We were dead to sin once again after we were redeemed and came alive once and for all to the works of the Holy Spirit, which the Son promised in his farewell word to his disciples that He will ask the Father to send.
-In John 15:26: “whom I will send unto you from the Father, the Spirit of truth shall bear witness of me.”
-God the Father, our Creator designed us to be like Him, His amazing grace let the Holy Spirit dwell in us; the Spirit that gives power for us to survive in this troubled world is more than enough to be obedient to His will.
+John 15:26: “whom I will send unto you from the Father, the Spirit of truth shall bear witness of me.”
+God the Father, our Creator, designed us to be like Him.
+His incredible grace let the Holy Spirit dwell in us; the Spirit that gives power foSpirito survivSpirithis a troubled world is more than enough to be obedient to His will.
 “We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey Him.”
 Acts 5:32

-Let us celebrate that this day God has given us the opportunity, the power to remove the nature of sins that hinder the flow of His goodness and wholeness throughout our body to allow God the opportunity to remove sins.
+Let us celebrate that on this day, God has allowed us the power to remove the nature of sins that hinder the flow of His goodness and wholeness throughout our body to allow God the opportunity to remove sins.
 God will not transgress our free will.
 The same as He did when Jesus voluntarily laid down his life for our sins.
-John 10:17-18 says “For this reason the Father loves me because I lay down my life that I may take it up again.
-No one takes it from me, but I lay it down of my own accord.”
+John 10:17-18 says, “For this reason the Father loves me because I lay down my life that I may take it up again.
+No one takes it from me, but I lay it down of accord.”

-Removing of sins is one factor that the indwelling of the Holy Spirit begins.
+Removing sins is one factor that the indwelling of the Holy Spirit begins.
 For the wages of sin is death, but the grace of God is sufficient enough to give us eternal life in Christ Jesus the Son of God, our 2nd and last Adam, 2nd person in the Godhead, but distinct to the Father with the same purpose in fulfilling our destiny.
-After we acknowledged and believe the Son, we become a new creation, born from above given a new beginning a fresh start and fully equipped to fight a good fight of faith.
-The power of confidence with the help of the Holy Spirit will be upon us to pass through the process of salvation.
-We have to work out our own salvation with fear and trembling and make ourselves worthy and acceptable to the LORD and will later send us to our Lord Jesus and the Son Jesus will never reject the one that He sent.
-In John 6:37 Jesus that “those the Father has given me will come to me, and I will never reject them.”
+After acknowledging and believing the Son, we become a new creation, born from above, given a new beginning, a fresh start, and fully equipped to fight a good fight of faith.
+With the help of the Holy Spirit, the power of confidence will be upon us to pass through the process of Salvation.
+We must work out our Salvation with fear and trembling and make ourselves worthy and acceptable to the LORD, who will later send us to our Lord Jesus, and the Son Jesus will never reject the one He sent.
+In John 6:37, Jesus says, “those the Father has given me will come to me, and I will never reject them.”

-Jesus didn’t come to condemn us, but to help us to make it through the process of salvation and to accept Him as our Lord and Savior.
-This is the first step in the sanctification process towards the fulfillment of our destiny to the kingdom.
-We have to stay away from sins, focus on doing the righteous acts, continue to develop a close relationship with the Father, and the Son so we will fully acknowledge as one of the many sons of God.
+Jesus didn’t come to condemn us but to help us to make it through the process of Salvation and to accept Him as our Lord and Savior.
+This is the first step in the sanctification process towards fulfilling our destiny to the kingdom.
+We must stay away from sins, focus on doing righteous acts, and continue to develop a close relationship with the Father and the Son so we will fully acknowledge them as one of the many sons of God.
 It is a challenge because the nature of the flesh overwhelms our spiritual nature.

 Temptation comes in many forms.
-Sexual and immoral, material possessions, greed, and many more, and these are all the desires of the lust.
-We need to conquer the foundation deeds of wickedness (sin, doubt, lust, and spirit) to avoid falling into trap and miss passing through the 2nd sanctification process.
+Sexual and immoral, material possessions, greed, and many more are all the desires of lust.
+We need to conquer the foundation deeds of wickedness (sin, doubt, lust, and Spirit) to avoid falling into the iSpirite trap and miss passSpiritrough the 2nd sanctification process.
 Evildoers are deprived of sleep unless they do evil things.
 They are like hungry lions waiting for any flesh to devour.
-We have to remember that the battle is in our minds fed by our senses.
+We must remember that the battle is in our minds, fed by our senses.
 To be victorious, we should always ask for the help of the Spirit within us.

-Removing of sins is part of the salvation process and we need the indwelling of the Spirit to process our salvation and through the Scripture, we will find the evidence that the Holy Spirit is in us.
-We should be aware that the important thing is accepting the gift of salvation given by our Father in heaven.
-Our obedience to the commandment of love and the condition that the Father has said; that to receive eternal life we have to believe with the Son that He sent in order for us not to perish and have everlasting life.
+We need the indwelling of the Holy Spirit to process our salvation; Spirit, through the Scripture, will show evidence that the Holy Spirit is in us.
+We should be aware that the important thing is accepting the gift of Salvation given by our Father in heaven.
+Our obedience to the commandment of Love and the condition that the Father has said is that to receive eternal life, we have to believe in the Son that He sent for us not to perish and have everlasting life.
 The Scriptures show that the Spirit is in us.

 2 Corinthians 3:18—Transformed to his image;

-Ephesians 4:22-32— We must put off falsehood and speak truthfully do something useful and do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption;
+Ephesians 4:22-32—Thay they put off falsehood, Spirit speak truthfully, do something useful, and do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption;

 1 John 1:5-10—If we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin;